This tea rubbed roast chicken the best roast chicken I’ve ever made, and that is not a claim made lightly…

 Remove the chicken from the oven and allow it to rest 5 minutes.
 Transfer the chicken to a cutting board and remove the meat from the bones.
 Place the meat back in the skillet with the pan juices and warm over low heat.

 Serve the meat and juices over a warm grain pilaf with roasted vegetables.

 World Spice Merchants https://www.worldspice.com

-Much credit is due to my colleague and co-author of World Spice at Home, Julie Kramis Hearne, whose recipe for honey-glazed chicken was adapted for this recipe.
+Much credit is due to my colleague and co-author of World Spice at Home, Julie Kramis Hearne.
+Her recipe for honey-glazed chicken was the inspiration for this recipe.
 If you’ve never roasted a chicken in a cast iron skillet, as she suggests, now is the time.
 It’s the pan that never disappoints.